anapsix/dynamicinfradays/user/pages/sponsorship/default.md

   * Includes: 4 tickets; vendor table; largest logo on the event site, 5-minute sponsor shout-out slot; callout before Friday night drinks at the end of the Day 1 programme.
 We will refer to the main presentation area by the sponsor name.
   * _No longer available_
 * 3x **Gold sponsor**
   * Includes: 3 tickets; vendor table; larger logo on the event site; 2.5-minute sponsor shout-out slot.
-We will refer to the an OpenSpaces discussion area by the sponsor name.
+We will refer to an OpenSpaces discussion area by the sponsor name.
   * _No longer available_
 * 1x **Silver sponsor**
   * Includes: 2 tickets; vendor table; logo on the event site.